vinlin24/waifu-roller/README.md

 This project is still incomplete, and as of now, it has only been tested on my local PC, which is a Windows 11 64-bit system.

 Missing (but planned) features:
-- [ ] Configurable delays in the PyAutoGUI sequences
 - [x] Validating command line arguments instead of just the values in the configuration file
 - [ ] Option for returning to the last active window after script is complete
 - [x] Including instructions on where the configuration file is and how to edit it
 - [ ] Binary distributions that do not require Python installed on the user's machine
-- [ ] Hotkey to pause and resume the script (to make claiming a character or kakera drop easier) in addition to the existing kill key (`ESC` at the moment)
+- [x] Hotkey to pause and resume the script (to make claiming a character or kakera drop easier) in addition to the existing kill key (`ESC` at the moment)
 - [ ] (:unamused: might give up on this one) Option to start the Discord desktop application if it is not already open.
 I tried implementing this already but it will make cross-platform coding much more challenging (differing Discord.exe locations and startfile protocols) and has an obscure problem I couldn't fix: right after startup, Ctrl+K, then typing in the channel name, sending the ENTER key causes the stupid [Learn more](https://support.discord.com/hc/en-us/articles/115000070311) link on the popup to enter focus and open the webpage